Why is this medication prescribed?

 Triamcinolone nasal spray controls the symptoms of hay fever and allergies but does not cure these conditions.
 Your symptoms may improve on the day that you begin using triamcinolone nasal spray, but it may take up to 1 week of daily use before you feel the full benefit of this medication.
 If you use the prescription triamcinolone nasal spray daily and your symptoms do not improve after 3 weeks, call your doctor.
 If you use the nonprescription triamcinolone nasal spray daily and your symptoms do not improve after 1 week, call your doctor.

 Triamcinolone nasal spray is designed to provide a certain number of sprays.
 After the marked number of sprays have been used, the remaining sprays in the bottle might not contain the correct amount of medication.
-You should keep track of the number of sprays you have used and throw away the bottle after you have used the marked number of sprays even if it still contains some liquid.
+You should keep track of the number of sprays you have used and dispose of the bottle after you have used the marked number of sprays even if it still contains some liquid.

 To use the nasal spray, follow these steps: